-Wallingford POCD Strat egies Topic Area Where We're Going: Goals How We'll Get There: Recommended Strategies Who Leads: Responsible Agency Support Agencies How Important?
+Wallingford POCD Strat tegies Topic Area Where We're Going: Goals How We'll Get There: Recommended Strategies Who Leads: Responsible Agency Support Agencies How Important?
 How Soon?
-Sustain- ability All Implement POCD Within 90 days of adoption of this POCD, the Town Council should establish a Plan Implementation Committee. • The Committee should be comprised of the following: two members of Town Council, two members of the Planning and Zoning Commission, and one representative from each of the following: Conservation Commission, Economic Development Commission, Recreation Commission, Board of Education, Public Utilities Commission, and Energy Conservation Commission, the Spanish Community of Wallingford, WCI, and Wallingford Land Trust • The Committee should meet at least quarterly to provide updates on progress made by various agencies and coordinate actions for which the Committee is the responsible agency • The Committee will discuss challenges to and any new developments affecting specific tasks, and recommend to the Planning and Zoning Commission any recommended changes to the action agenda for formal amendment to the POCD Planning & Zoning Commission All relevant boards & commissions Highest Immediate All Ensure POCD remains relevant over time The Plan Implementation Sub-Committee should hold public forums on progress towards achieving the goals of the POCD every two years. • Take stock of changes in conditions, successes, and failures in moving towards the Plan's goals. • Reaffirm goals that remain relevant and important, and adjust or change goals that are no longer appropriate.
-Implementation Committee Highest Ongoing Agriculture Preserve existing agricultural operations in Wallingford Continue to operate the farmland lease program on currently leased parcels and other appropriate Town-owned lands.
-Conservation Commission High Ongoing Agriculture Promote access to locally grown foods Identify an appropriate site on the west side of Town for a second community garden to meet current and future demands. • Continue to develop and manage East Side Community Garden Conservation Commission Parks and Rec, Public Works, Town Council Medium Mid Ø Agriculture Promote access to locally grown foods Work with schools to promote ongoing and expanded farm-to-school food service programming and student gardens. • Encourage participation and assistance from Agricultural Science students in providing programming to younger grades.
-Conservation Commission Board of Ed, Public Works Medium Short-Mid Ø
+Sustain- ability All Implement POCD Within 90 days of adoption of this POCD, the Town Council should establish a Plan Implementation Committee.
+The Committee should be comprised of the following: two members of Town Council, two members of the Planning and Zoning Commission, and one representative from each of the following: Conservation Commission, Economic Development Commission, Recreation Commission, Board of Education, Public Utilities Commission, and Energy Conservation Commission, the Spanish Community of Wallingford, WCI, and Wallingford Land Trust.
+Member committees & organizations will select their own representatives to the Committee.
+The Committee should meet at least quarterly to provide updates on progress made by various agencies , coordinate actions for which the Committee is the responsible agency, and report in an advisory capacity to the Planning and Zoning Commission The Committee will discuss challenges to and any new developments affecting specific tasks, and recommend to the Planning and Zoning Commission any recommended changes to the action agenda for formal amendment to the POCD Planning & Zoning Commission All relevant boards & commissions Highest Immediate All Ensure POCD remains relevant over time The Plan Implementation Committee should hold public forums on progress towards achieving the goals of the POCD every two years.
+Take stock of changes in conditions, successes, and failures in moving towards the Plan's goals.
+Reaffirm goals that remain relevant and important, and adjust or change goals that are no longer appropriate.
+Report results and make appropriate recommendations to the Planning and Zoning Commission Implementation Committee Highest Ongoing Agriculture Preserve existing agricultural operations in Wallingford Continue to operate the farmland lease program on currently leased parcels and other appropriate Town-owned lands.
+Conservation Commission High Ongoing